-High-Brow & Low-Brow Definitions Of Actual Malice
+Definitions Of Actual Malice

 Black’s Law Dictionary defines actual malice: The deliberate intent to commit an injury, as evidenced by external circumstances.
 Also termed express malice; malice in fact.
 Cf. implied malice.
 2. Defamation.
 Knowledge (by the person who utters or published a defamatory statement) that a statement is false, or reckless disregard about whether the statement is true.
 To recover for defamation, a plaintiff who is a public official or public figure must overcome the defendant’s qualified privilege by providing the defendant’s actual malice.
 And for certain other types of claims, a plaintiff must prove actual malice to recover presumed or punitive damages.

-Malice “In Action”: Hypothetical Actual Malice Lawsuits
+What Is Actual Malice?
+Hypothetical Actual Malice Lawsuits

 Local Politician/Restaurateur v.
 Competing Restaurateur

-Now, let’s say that Larry still won the local election, but his business bombed because of Cathy’s Internet lies.
+Now, let’s say Larry won the local election, but his business bombed because of Cathy’s Internet lies.
 In this scenario, Larry may not have to prove actual malice, as the case would have nothing to do with his standing as a local official, but instead a private business owner.

-The Case Of The Feuding Twentysomething Teachers
+The Case Of The Feuding Twenty-something Teachers

 Celebrity v.
 Gossip Magazine